placrosse/kodo/docs/source/tutorial.rst

 * The protocol complexity can be decreased.
 If the number of symbols is increased so that all the data which is to be encoded can fit in a single generation, the protocol will only have to handle a single generation.
-  If multiple generations are needed, the receivers will have to tell which generations the server should send data from, and hence increasing the complexity of the protocol.
+  If multiple generations are needed, the receivers will have to tell from which generations the server should send data, and hence increasing the complexity of the protocol.
 * The need for a high field size decreases (which is an advantage since, in short, a higher field size leads to higher complexity).
   The reason for this is that when the decoder is only missing a few symbols, the chance for it to receive a *useful* encoded symbol decreases.
-  This decrease depends on the field size (higher is better).
-You pay this price at each generation, but if the generations contains many symbols this issue becomes smaller.
+  This reduction depends on the field size (higher is better).
+You pay this price at each generation, but if a generation contains many symbols this issue becomes smaller.
 Furthermore with many symbols, the generations will be bigger, and hence fewer generations are needed.